Far-Se/tabame/README.md

 **Please also provide errors.log file**.
 You can find it here: `%localappdata%/Tabame`.
 Open File Explorer and paste that in Address Bar.

+Thanks to @elvinvandalen for helping me fix a bug where the app crashed on start because AudioPropertyStore was bugged for some users.

 ## Make your own:
 This project is open source, which means you can compile your own version.
 1. Install Flutter for Windows